nhsengland/virtual-wards-draft-standards/FHIR-Resources-Population-Guidance/FHIR-Patient.md

 <table data-responsive>
     <thead>
         <tr>
+            <th>FHIR Attribute</th>
             <th>DataType</th>
             <th>Optionality</th>
             <th>Cardinality</th>
             <th>Usage</th>
+            <th>Guidance</th>
         </tr>
     </thead>
     <tbody>
       <tr>
+      <td>Patient.deceasedBoolean</td>
       <td>boolean</td>
       <td>Required</td>
       <td>0:1</td>
-      <td>The absence of a value assumes the patient is alive.</td>
+      <td>DeceasedBoolean: The absence of a value assumes the patient is alive.</td>
+      <td>If there's no value in the instance, it means there is no statement on whether or not the individual is deceased.
+The absence of a value assumes the patient is alive.
+Only one instance of the boolean or dateTime is required.</td>
       </tr>
           <tr>
+        <td>Patient.deceasedDateTime</td>
       <td>dateTime</td>
       <td>Optional</td>
       <td>0:1</td>
       <td>The absence of a value assumes the patient is alive.</td>
+      <td>If there's no value in the instance, it means there is no statement on whether or not the individual is deceased.
+The absence of a value assumes the patient is alive.
+Only one instance of the boolean or dateTime is required.</td>
       </tr>
     </tbody>
 </table>

-Indicates if the individual is deceased or not.
-If there's no value in the instance, it means there is no statement on whether or not the individual is deceased.
-The absence of a value assumes the patient is alive.
-Only one instance of the boolean or dateTime is required.

 #### Example
 ```json